Matthew-Lin-02/mobile-medikit-production/README.md

 ## About this project

-The Mobile Medi-kit is a product from Curtin University and is aimed at improving the quality of healthcare for remote communities in the Pilbara.
-This is achieved by providing the necessary tools and guidance for health care workers in one easy to use system.
+The Mobile Medi-kit is a product from Curtin University that aims to improve the quality of healthcare for remote communities in the Pilbara.
+It provides the necessary tools and guidance for healthcare workers in one easy-to-use system.

-This project aims to produce the front end user interface for this product using the designs provided by Curtin University.
-This project prioritises adding functionality over decorative elements.
+This project aims to produce the front-end user interface for this product using the designs provided by Curtin University.
+It prioritises adding functionality over decorative elements.

 ## Implemented Sections